dingxiong/dingxiong.github.io/_posts/2025-07-07-vim-command-line-area.md

 ---

 In Vim, the bottom line where you type commands like `:w`, `:q`, or `/pattern` is called Command-line area.
-I used it everyday, but never know the exact syntax and how the interpreter works.
+I use it everyday, but never know its exact syntax and how the interpreter works.
+This post is for this purpose.

 ## Grammar